Skip to content

 abortmp "s3://${S3_BUCKET}/<multipart-upload-path>" "<multipart-upload-id>"

-In the example above only certain logs can be exported by adding a query using OpenSearch Query DSL with the --searchBody '<query>' flag.
+The example above can be modified to only export certain logs, by adding a query using OpenSearch Query DSL with the --searchBody '<query>' flag.
 This way it is possible to filter on certain labels to only export logs for a particular namespace, deployment, or even using identifier within structured logs.
 An example for a specific namespace would be:

 {